BerlingskeMedia/ci.images/drone-ecs-standalone-task/README.md

 * `volumes` - Bind Mount Volumes, format is `name sourcePath` both values are strings.
 Note with FARGATE launch type, you only provide the name of the volume, not the `sourcePath`
 * `efs_volumes` - Define EFS volume, format: `name efs-id root-directory`.
 Current configuration doesn't support encryption in transit.
 * `placement_constraints` - Ecs task definition placement constraints.
 Specify an array of constraints as a single string.
 Note that "distinctInstance" type can only be specified during run task or in service.
 Not inside a task definition.
-* `healthcheck-command` - List representing the command that the container runs to determine if it is healthy.
+* `healthcheck_command` - List representing the command that the container runs to determine if it is healthy.
 Must start with CMD to execute the command arguments directly, or CMD-SHELL to run the command with the container's default shell.
-* `healthcheck-interval` - The time period in seconds between each health check execution.
+* `healthcheck_interval` - The time period in seconds between each health check execution.
 You may specify between 5 and 300 seconds.
 Defaults to 30 seconds.
 Default: 30
-* `healthcheck-retries` - The number of times to retry a failed health check before the container is considered unhealthy.
+* `healthcheck_retries` - The number of times to retry a failed health check before the container is considered unhealthy.
 You may specify between 1 and 10 retries.
 Defaults to 3
-* `healthcheck-start-period` - The grace period within which to provide containers time to bootstrap before failed health checks count towards the maximum number of retries.
+* `healthcheck_start_period` - The grace period within which to provide containers time to bootstrap before failed health checks count towards the maximum number of retries.
 You may specify between 0 and 300 seconds.
 The startPeriod is disabled by default.
-* `healthcheck-timeout` - The time period in seconds to wait for a health check to succeed before it is considered a failure.
+* `healthcheck_timeout` - The time period in seconds to wait for a health check to succeed before it is considered a failure.
 You may specify between 2 and 60 seconds.
 Defaults to 5 seconds

 New parameters:
 * `capacity_providers` - Defines capacity providers.
 Format: list of `base(int) weight(int) name`; base - designates how many tasks, at a minimum, to run on the specified provider; weight - designates how many tasks will be assigned to this provider from among of all tasks cap in comparition to other providers; name - capacity provider's name